 The companies do not become decisively engaged but withdraw under the covering fire of their rear platoon to take up new positions.
 The north and south companies move directly back to new positions in an alternate line, while the combined-arms reserve and anti-landing reserve cover the center.
-The central company moves further back on-line with the forwardcompany reserves and the on-order positions of the combined-arms reserve and anti-landing reserve in an intermediate line.
-The battalion command post, mortar battery and three artillery batteries move behind the final position shown on Figure 4.
+The central company moves further back on-line with the forward-company reserves and the on-order positions of the combined-arms reserve and anti-landing reserve in an intermediate line.
+The battalion command post, mortar battery, and three artillery batteries move behind the final position shown on Figure 2.

 The enemy advance encounters a line of six platoons that cause the enemy to deploy and slow down while being hit with artillery or aviation strikes.
 This line does not become decisively engaged but withdraws behind the two companies now on an alternate line with on-order positions for the combined-arms reserve and anti-landing reserve.
 Again, the enemy attack is slowed and punished, and then the line withdraws to its eastern position with the battalion on this alternate line.
-After slowing and punishing the advancing enemy, the battalion withdraws to its next battalion box, handing the battle off to a supporting battalion intermediate and alternate lines.
+After slowing and punishing the advancing enemy, the battalion withdraws to its next battalion box, handing the battle off to a supporting battalion.

+The battalion defends a 10-kilometer-by-10-kilometer box.
+Russians consider that normally there will be a two- to 21⁄2-kilometer distance between intermediate and alternate lines.
 The rate of advance of the enemy fighting through the defensive positions is problematic; however, the Russians calculate that, should the Russian defensive positions prove stable, standard values in average conditions find that the enemy may be capable of covering the distance between defensive lines in one to 11⁄2 hours.
-Depending on the location of supporting helipads, aviation support must function quickly and effectively to mitigate this advance, particularly should the enemy attempt to flank or encircle the defenders using ground and air-assault forces.30
+Depending on the location of supporting helipads, aviation support must function quickly and effectively to mitigate this advance, particularly should the enemy attempt to flank or encircle the defenders using ground and air-assault forces.